What does UK AI Framework actually require?

 Maximum penalties: Enforced by sectoral regulators (ICO, FCA, CMA, MHRA, Ofcom) under existing statutes.
 Enforcement is carried out by the designated authorities in the jurisdiction.

-In our directory, the following vendors reference UK AI Framework in their compliance coverage: Holistic AI.
+In our directory, the following vendors reference UK AI Framework in their compliance coverage: Modulos AI Governance.
 Each profile links to the public source for the claim.